sailinglab/pgm-spring-2019/_pages/project.md

 **Contact person:** [Maruan Al-Shedivat](https://www.cs.cmu.edu/~mshediva/){:target="\_blank"}

 Oftentimes, we would like the models of our data to be not only accurate, but also human-interpretable.
-A recently developed class of models, called Contextual Explanation Networks (CENs)[^cen], provides a flexible way to achieve this: on a high level, it allows to learn families of contextualized simple/interpretable models (e.g., sparse linear), called explanations, which are 'glued' together via deep neural networks.
+A recently developed class of models, called Contextual Explanation Networks (CENs) [1], provides a flexible way to achieve this: on a high level, it allows to learn families of contextualized simple/interpretable models (e.g., sparse linear), called explanations, which are 'glued' together via deep neural networks.
 In essence, CENs model conditional probability distributions of the form $$P(Y \mid X, C)$$, distinguishing between semantic (or interpretable) features $$X$$ and non-semantic features $$C$$.
 There is a number of interesting directions one could take CEN further.

 1. **Beyond linear explanations.** <br>
-The original paper[^cen] developed CEN with only linear explanations (for scalar and structured output spaces).
+The original paper [1] developed CEN with only linear explanations (for scalar and structured output spaces).
 Is it possible to use other types of simple models?
-For instance, lists of rules[^rules] or their causal version[^causal-rules] is a popular method when it comes to interpretability.
+For instance, lists of rules [2] or their causal version [3] is a popular method when it comes to interpretability.
 However, is it possible to integrate such models into the CEN framework and make them trainable end-to-end?
 Applications of ML in the healthcare domain may significantly benefit from such models.